Above: McKee Building, home to the Department of History, through the years.

 Regardless of the specific degree program you select, you will have a wide variety of courses to choose from as you enter the fascinating world of the human past.
 Some of the diverse subjects that you may encounter include ancient Greece and Rome, medieval and modern Europe, Colonial America, Latin America, Atlantic World, modern Asia, women’s history, African-American history, Cherokee history, Appalachian culture, and public history.

 If you are considering history as a major, please contact Interim Department Head Mary Ella Engel.
-If you are considering social science education, please contact Program Director Mary Ella Engel.
+If you are considering social science education, please contact Program Director Benjamin Francis-Fallon.
 If you are considering a graduate degree in history, please contact Program Director Andrew Denson.

 If you are a history alumnus, please contact us—we’d love to hear from you.